Size up a few centimeters if:

 - If you like a longer ski!
 If you don’t know if you like a longer ski, then let me tell you: you don’t!

-- On the heavier side (20lbs+) for your weight
+- On the heavier side for your height

 - Ski every other weekend or more during the winter (i.e. you ski often).

 - You’re picking a carving specific ski - i.e. doesn't have rocker or early-rise to it.

 - Ski in tight trees often (I’m talking “I just can’t enough of the trees!” kind of often)

 - On the lighter side for your height.